-Fig 40.
-My Trails Options

-Fig 41.
-My Trails-Options after Selecting a saved Trail
+Fig 46.
+My Trails-Options After Selecting a Saved Trail

-Fig 42.
-My Trails-End & Save Trail

-The My Stuff Menu

-From the Hot Menu, press "+" or "-" to see the "My Stuff" menu (Fig. 39).
-This menu lets you work with your personal waypoints, trails, map areas, etc that you have already created.
-The "My Stuff" menu items are:

-- My Waypoints: Press OK to see a list of all the waypoints you have marked.
-Select one and press OK to edit, delete or navigate to the waypoint.
-Or, press the Right key to view the waypoint on the base map (cursor moves to the waypoint) - My Trails: A trail is a path or course that been started (by moving) or previously completed and saved by the user.
-Press OK or the RIGHT key.
-The options here are (Fig. 40:

-Start New Trail: select this to begin a new trail, for example, from a parking lot or other landmark to your camp.

-Trail List-your previous trails (if any) are listed below "Start New Trail".
-Highlight a trail name and press OK to see these 4 options (Fig. 41):

-Navigate To: navigate a saved trail.
-This starts navigation through a previously completed trail.

-Reverse-press OK to navigate the selected trail from its endpoint to its start (very useful to "go back" to a point of origin)

-Edit Name: option to rename a previously saved trail.
-Especially useful if you saved a trail with the "default" name.

-Delete: deletes a previously saved trail from memory.

-End & Save Trail (Fig. 42) (only available after a New Trail has been started): select this when you reach the end of a new trail, saving it in memory for later recall.
+Fig 47.
+My Trails-End & Save Trail 23 USING YOUR ONIX400 GPS RECEIVER : SafeTrack[TM] End & Save Trail (Fig. 47) (only available after a New Trail has been started): select this when you reach the end of a new trail, saving it in memory for later recall.
 You will have the option of naming the trail so it is easy to find in your "My Trails" list.
-Note: this option will only be seen if you are already actively navigating a trail you started.

-- My Routes (same 5 options as listed above for "My Trails")-a Route is the most direct or shortest path between two points.
-"Routes" are more often used for water based navigation (due to the reduced number of natural obstacles), whereas "trails" are more useful on land. - My Map Areas options here to navigate towards a previously created map area, and to manage them. - My Photos -you have the options here to navigate towards a stored satellite photo or topo map, and to manage them (photos & maps are downloaded, not user created).

-SafeTrackTM Battery Conservation Mode

-SafeTrack is a Bushnell exclusive feature that extends and conserves battery power, without the wait to re-establish GPS satellite contact after a full power down.
+Note: this option will only be seen if you are already actively navigating a trail you started. • My Routes (same 5 options as listed above for "My Trails")-a Route is the most direct or shortest path between two points.
+"Routes" are more often used for water based navigation (due to the reduced number of natural obstacles), whereas "trails" are more useful on land. • My Photos -you have the options here to navigate towards a stored satellite photo or topo map, and to manage them (photos & maps are downloaded, not user created). • My Map Areas - options here to navigate towards a previously created map area, and to manage them.
+SafeTrack[TM] Battery Conservation Mode SafeTrack is a Bushnell exclusive feature that extends and conserves battery power, without the wait to re-establish GPS satellite contact after a full power down.
 When you are in SafeTrack mode, the display screen will shut off, and the status LED will blink green.
-Intermittent satellite contact is maintained, so you will quickly be able to check your current location or progress.
-To enter SafeTrack mode, press and hold the HOT button, or select SafeTrack from the Hot Menu.

-USING YOUR ONIX350 GPS RECEIVER: Name & Icon Editing

-You will see the SafeTrack screen (Fig. 43), with a count down delay (time can be adjusted in the Set Page Menu) before the unit enters SafeTrack mode.
-If you accidentally hold the HOT button down, select "Cancel" and press OK.
+Intermittent satellite contact is maintained, so you will guickly be able to check your current location or progress.
+To enter SafeTrack mode, press and hold the HOT button.
+You will see the SafeTrack screen (Fig. 48), with a count down delay (time can be adjusted in the Set Page Menu) before the unit enters SafeTrack mode.
+If you accidently hold the HOT button down, select "Cancel" and press OK.
 If you do not cancel, at the end of the countdown, the unit will be in SafeTrack mode.
-The display will black out.
+The display will black out, and you will no longer be able to receive streaming XM radio, sports updates, or other continuous signals.
 The ONIX will automatically make GPS satellite contact every 5 minutes (default, can be changed in SafeTrack Options menu), which extends battery life significantly while still allowing you to instantly get a fix on your location and resume navigation when you exit SafeTrack mode.
+Note: XM Satellite "Auto Update" mode can be used at the same time as SafeTrack, to limit XM reception to intermittent weather info updates, resulting in even greater battery life extension.
+The GPS and XM satellite receivers in the ONIX400 are independent of each other.